Seventh Day Adventists

 The purpose of the book of Ecclesiastes is not to reveal the mind of God but to show us that human or earthly solutions are inadequate.
 For Solomon the obvious answer to all our perplexing problems is God.
 The book of Ecclesiastes anticipates the coming of the Messiah.
 The lesson for Christians is that one should rely on Christ rather than self.

 Luke 16:19-31 addresses the Adventist claim that the dead are unconscious in the grave until the second coming.
 In verse 22 both men die.
 In verse 23 we see that Lazarus is conscious and in heaven.
 We also see that the rich man is conscious and in hell.
-Whenever we look at the evidence we can see that the Catholic Church has been right all along.
+Adventists may be sincere in what they believe.
+But the evidence does not support their claims.